apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/03-connecting-pages.md

 There are real advantages to doing it this way.
 If the site has a `prefix` option, you'll still get the right URL.
 And the title of the home page can change.

-> **"Why** `_url`**?"** The URL isn't a permanent part of the page object that lives in the database.
+**"Why** `_url`**?"** The URL isn't a permanent part of the page object that lives in the database.
 Anything that is dynamically set and not part of the database starts with `_`, so it doesn't get accidentally stored back to mongodb.

 ## Linking to the subpages of the home page \("tab" navigation\)

-Lots of sites have a row of "tabs" at the top.
+A common navigation design is to have a row of "tabs" at the top.
 Want to display those no matter where in the site you are?
 Add this to your `home.html`:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/apostrophe-pages/views/home.html" %}